 This and other requirements evolved the early medieval castle designs and by the late 12th century, new kinds of castles were being erected all over Europe.
-These can essentially be categorised as late medieval castles.
-Such castles were built from stone, included many new design elements, were typically larger in size and were far more formidable in terms of military fortifications.
+These can essentially be categorised as high to late medieval period castles.
+Such castles were built from stone, included many new design elements, were typically larger in size, and were far more formidable in terms of military fortifications.

 Such construction wasn’t durable and was more vulnerable during an attack.
 As a result, stone emerged as a more useful and durable ingredient for castle-building.
 With the increasingly widespread use of stone, the lords who commissioned the building of castles envisioned newer designs.
 The exposure of European regions to each other and outside attackers also significantly contributed to the evolution of late medieval castles.

 Concentric castles were first constructed in different parts of Europe by notable Crusader Military Orders such as the Teutonic Knights and the Knights Templar.
-These Orders effectively used such castles as defence against different attackers, including Muslims.
+These Orders effectively used such castles as a defence against different attackers, especially Islamic forces.

 Concentric castles are typically comprised of multiple rings of walls surrounding a circular inner keep.
 Each inner wall was higher to help the defenders from all walls attack the enemies.
 Between each wall was a brief space where the defenders could attack the invaders even if they breached the outer wall.

 Each wall was further fortified by linking with a number of towers, greatly augmenting the defences of a castle.
 Concentric castles proved very effective in military terms and were highly defensible.